jae-finger/jae-finger/README.md

 I am:
   - 🧮 a data scientist
-  - 🏠 living in Chicagoland
+  - 🏠 living in Chicago
   - 🧪 focused on biology, education, and health
   - 🎓 a master of biology but spent way too long in a PhD program for evolutionary biology
   - 🚀 an OG Lambda school alumnus